 So, the click through rate in my opinion cannot be measured as a stand alone metric, it is also about what happens after the click, this is why I think automated emulators just do not work yet.
 They may get the clickthrough rate manipulations right, but fail to make the engagement signals and organic user behaviour afterwards.

 With a high click through rate then a high engagement with your site, then you should expect some sort of rankings boost.
-But a high CTR followed by a high bounce rate, could give you a rankings loss.
+But a high CTR followed by a high bounce rate, could give you a rankings loss in my opinion.

 A Metric Based Summary